 Although the world already knew who is Catherine Middleton, on November 16, 2010, Catherine made her first official appearance as a future royal in front of the world media at St. James Palace.

-On her first appearance Catherine made it clear that she is here to mark an impact not only on royal family but on the world also.
+On her first appearance, Catherine made it clear that she is here to mark an impact not only on the royal family but on the world also.
 She started it by wearing Issa wrap dress -a high street brand that gave birth to a new term in the fashion world – Kate Effect.
 The dress was such a big hit that the Company Issa was not able to cope up with the demand and eventually closed down.

 The newly engaged couple released two official engagement portraits one formal and one casual, taken by Mario Testino in the council chamber of the St. James Palace’s state apartment, on December 12 2010.
 The pictures were taken after the week they announced their engagement.
-Catherine wore Reiss Nannette dress paired with Links of London Hope Egg Earrings for the formal portrait and cream silk whistle blouse for casual portrait.
+Catherine wore Reiss Nannette dress paired with Links of London Hope Egg Earrings for the formal portrait and cream silk whistle blouse for the casual portrait.
 Speaking about his experience with Duke and Duchess the photographer Mario later said,

 “They are a young couple in love.
 The Duchess looked fabulous and even helped to do her own make up.
 Everything is compacted into such a short time because we have to produce these pictures.
 It’s more like me screaming and trying to get everything to go.”
 He also told the informal portrait was actually a spontaneous moment that he was lucky to capture at the end of the photo shoot.